Rejolut/hedera-ios-sdk/README.md

 # Why iOS sdk despite [hedera-wallet-iOS-sdk](https://github.com/hashgraph/hedera-wallet-ios)?

-The above sdk does not have the smart contract deployment capablities.
+Hedera sdk does not have the smart contract deployment capablities.

 # Is this sdk developed from Sratch?